 Volunteers assisting in data cleansing of health facilities in Libya

 At the request of the World Health Organization (WHO),GISCorps volunteers were deployed to a data cleansing project in Libya.
 The dataset included the locations of health facilities around the country.
-The information was collected from various resources and by volunteers from two other partner organizations: the Stand By Task Force (SBTF) and the Humanitarian OpenStreetMap (HOT).
+The information was collected from various resources and by volunteers from two other partner organizations: the Stand By Task Force (SBTF) and the Humanitarian OpenStreetMap Team (HOT).
 GISCorps volunteers working on this project were: Abdel-Rahman Muhsen from Calgary and Case Robertson from Georgia.

 The objective of this mission was to obtain a list of geo-coded health facilities as they existed in pre-revolution Libya and then hand over that information to the local teams to verify their existence and accuracy.
 In order to accomplish that, WHO asked that SBTF and HOT volunteers search the Internet for those facilities and log the information in a Google spreadsheet; the file was shared with their members.
 GISCorps was then asked to provide volunteers to conduct a Quality Control (QC) on the collected data.